Israel says 4 hostages, including Noa Argamani, rescued in Gaza operation

 "They underwent intensive training.
 They risked the lives to save the lives of our hostages.
 This is what we do in Israel," Hagari said.

+Eyewitnesses in Gaza told CBS News that Israel forces were disguised in civilian clothing before the raid, but were then discovered and violent clashes took place.
+Further Israeli forces then intervened by land, air and sea, bombing the area and killing and injuring a large number of civilians.

-Officials from the Hamas-run Gaza Ministry of Health told the Reuters news agency that 50 Palestinians were killed during the Israeli operation on Saturday.
+Officials from the Hamas-run Gaza Ministry of Health told the Reuters news agency that at least 55 Palestinians were killed during the Israeli operation on Saturday.

+"Dozens of injured people are lying on the ground and medical teams are trying to save them with the simple medical capabilities they have," Gaza's health ministry said in a statement on social media.

 Over 36,000 Palestinian have been killed in Gaza since the war began on Oct.
-7, when Hamas militants attacked Israel, killing over 1,200 people and taking over 250 people hostage.
+7, when Hamas militants attacked Israel, killing over 1,200 people and taking some 250 people hostage.

 This is a breaking news story and will be updated.